Valorant Weapon Guide: Stinger

 Stinger Weapon Guide

 We’ve already looked at the Spectre and called it the superior SMG in Valorant.
 So is the Stinger useless?
 It really pales in comparison to its bigger brother, but it’s still a good deal for some situations.
-Here’s a quick comparison between the two weapons (Spectre in parentheses).
+Here’s a quick comparison between the two (Spectre in parentheses).

 • Stinger rate of fire: 16 rounds/sec (13.33 rounds/sec)